The Home ‘Stretch’: The Best Pregnancy Stretches to relieve those annoying aches and pains during pregnancy

 Pregnancy Stretches First Trimester

 As soon as you get pregnant, the hormone Relaxin is introduced into and is present in your body, and for many, this can elicit a loosening and destabilizing feeling in your joints.
 It’s important to avoid overextending and over-stretching during pregnancy, as it could actually lead to injury.
-The good news is that pregnancy stretches at first trimester are by their nature gentle and flexible, as opposed to hard and jarring.
+The good news is that pregnancy stretches at the first trimester are by their nature gentle and flexible, as opposed to hard and jarring.

 The challenge of Relaxin is that its ‘laxing’ effect can be experienced throughout the body; a fact that can make stretching and exercise a particular challenge when pregnant, and even for 10-12 weeks after delivery.